BhavyaSreeAddela/live-polling-system/README.md

   - Join poll sessions by entering name
   - View poll questions and submit answers
   - See final poll results
-- Responsive and easy to use UI designed in Figma

 ## Technologies Used
 - React.js for frontend UI development